berkyalcinkaya/yeastvision/README.md

 | Cannot scroll through images/masks on the display | Click on the display to bring focus back to this widget|
 | Loaded images without masks but cannot draw | An existing label must be present to draw: Add a blank label with File -> Add Blank Label |

+# GUI Features

+## Model Retraining
+1. Load Training Masks
+2. Select the model to be retrained from the mainscreen model dropdown
+3. Click Menu->Models->Retrain
+4. Ensure training data is correct and choose model suffix (default is date-time)
+5. Select hyperparameters (default should work for most use cases)
+6. Train the model, using terminal to gauge progress.
+7. The custom model will auto-run on the next available image in the training set, if there is not a mask already on this image.
+8. If you are happy with the new model, go to Menu->Models->Load Custom Models, and the model will be added to the model dropdown.
+Otherwise, retrain with new data

+### Retraining Tips
+- Training takes very long without a GPU even though it possible to retrain using only CPU.
+- When you are initially producing a training set, leave some blank masks towards the end of the movie so that the training procedure has room to auto-run
+- The path to the new weights will be printed on the terminal.
+- Ensure that the fullname of the retrained model is present in the weights filename upon trying to load it via the models menu.
+This ensures that GUI can associate the weights with the correct model architecture